ecampana/borrow-my-style/README.md

-# <a name="summary">Summary</a>
+# <a name="summary">The Future Looks Colorful</a>

-We have explored a few years worth of inventory data and attempted to model their rentability in order to help lenders understand what items to make available to other people.
-Logistic regression had the best performance for identifying high and moderate performing items by having a high recall value without needing to sacrafice precision too much.
-All models had relatively low precision but we should not be overly concerned about this since unintentially allowing lenders to share items that may not perform as well as they hope will not cause the client company to incur any monetary loss.
-The consequences are that there may be more lower performing items than what is ideal but overall the fashion catalog should decidely improve with those items that renters desire.
-Going forward the fashion company can use the model to construct a recommendation system for lenders to guide them to share better peforming apparel.
+We have explored a few years worth of inventory data and attempted to model their rentability in order to help lenders understand which items to make available to other people.
+Logistic regression had the best performance for identifying high and moderate performing items by possessing a high recall value without the need to sacrafice precision too much.
+All models had relatively low precision but we should not be overly concerned about this issue since unintentially allowing lenders to share items that may not perform as well as they expect will not cause the client company to incur unnecessary monetary loss.
+Although, as a consequence there will be a greater number of low performing items than what is ideal but overall the fashion catalog should decidely improve with apparel that renters desire.
+Going forward the fashion company can use the model to construct a recommendation system for lenders to guide them to share better peforming fasshion items.

 ### <a name="about_me">About the Author</a>